turbot/steampipe-plugin-tailscale/docs/table/tailscale_acl_auto_approver.md

 # Table: tailscale_acl_auto_approver

-A Tailscale ACL auto approver defines the list of users who can perform certain actions without requiring further approval from the admin console.
+A Tailscale ACL auto approver defines the list of users who can perform certain actions without requiring an approval from the admin console.

 ## Examples